GAIR-NLP/OlympicArena/README.md

 ### Submit your result

-If you want to test your own model's performance on the test set, you can submit your JSON file to our [submission platform](https://huggingface.co/spaces/GAIR/OlympicArenaSubmission).
+If you want to test your own model's performance on the test set, you can use our submit platform.

 1. Direct Submission on the Platform:

+- Go to the [submission platform](https://huggingface.co/spaces/GAIR/OlympicArenaSubmission) platform.

-- Click "login in with Hugging Face," then upload your result file.
+- Click "login in with Hugging Face" on the competition page then upload your result file.

 2. Command Line Submission: